July 26, 2022:

 Controversial National Monument designations bypassing democratic processes are typically imposed in the waning lame duck days of a President's term of office along with the controversial “pardons”.
 Obama has a reputation of not being hesitant to use his “pen”.
 Clinton's 1996 designation of the 1.7 million acre Grand Staircase-Escalante National Monument in Utah was unsuccessfully fought in the courts for over a decade.

-Obama National Monument Decree Took Over Part of the Maine Woods Posted July 13, 2022.Roxanne Quimby and the National Park Service completed the transfer of a hodge podge of nearly 90,000 acres near Milinocket in the Maine woods to the Federal government Aug.
+Posted July 13, 2022.Roxanne Quimby and the National Park Service completed the transfer of a hodge podge of nearly 90,000 acres near Milinocket in the Maine woods to the Federal government Aug.
 18, 2016.

 The transfer was "Plan B" to bypass the lack of Congressional approval required for a new unit of the National Park System.
 Local towns opposed the Federal takeover with 70% of the vote in referendums despite Quimby's massive and expensive PR campaigns.